 Is there a turkey-hater in your family?
 Believe it or not, some people out there just aren't turkey fans.
-If you or someone attending your Thanksgiving is one of them, consider serving an alternative instead.
-Switch it up this year with one main dish that never, ever disappoints: prime rib.
+If you or someone attending your holiday dinner is one of them, consider serving an alternative instead.
+Switch it up this year with one main dish that never, ever disappoints and make it a Prime Rib Thanksgiving feast.

 While not everyone may be glad the turkey is gone, there's still something to be said for having an amazing, perfectly prepared meal.
 If you want your holiday drinks, apps, sides, and dessert to be just as prime as your rib, this list is for you.
 From your first sip to your last forkful, we've got everything you need to make before, during, and after serving prime rib.